-I. This Court Should Vacate The Lake Oahe Easement During The Second Remand To Protect The Integrity Of NEPA.
+I. This Court Should Affirm The District Court's Decision To Protect The Integrity Of NEPA.

 When Congress passed NEPA 50 years ago, it recognized the "critical importance" of the environment to our nation and declared the "federal government's responsibility to preserve important historic, cultural, and natural aspects of our national heritage."
 42 U.S.C. § 4331; see also Oglala Sioux Tribe v.
 NRC, 896 F.3d 520, 529 (D.C.
 Cir.
 2018) (recognizing that "the environmental values protected by NEPA are of a high order.").
-The statute seeks to protect these important values by instructing federal agencies to prepare an EIS before taking any major actions significantly affecting the quality of the human environment.
-Oglala Sioux Tribe, 896 F.3d at 523.
-By completing an EIS before approving a proposed action, NEPA "ensures that the agency, in reaching its decision, will have available, and will carefully consider, detailed information concerning significant environmental impacts."
+The statute protects these important values by instructing federal agencies to prepare an EIS before taking any major actions significantly affecting the quality of the human environment.
+Oglala Sioux, 896 F.3d at 523.
+By requiring an EIS first, NEPA "ensures that the agency, in reaching its decision, will have available, and will carefully consider, detailed information concerning significant environmental impacts."
 Robertson v.
 Methow Valley Citizens Council, 490 U.S. 332, 349 (1989).
-It also "guarantees that the relevant information will be made available to the larger audience that may also play a role in both the decisionmaking process and the implementation of that decision."
+It also "guarantees" that the relevant information will be made available to the larger audience that may also play a role in both the decisionmaking process and the implementation of that decision."
 Id.
-Otherwise, NEPA's procedural requirements become a paper tiger-exactly what Congress did not intend.
-Calvert Cliffs' Coordinating Comm., Inc. v.
-U.S. Atomic Energy Comm'n, 499 F.2d 1109, 1114 (D.C.
+Otherwise, NEPA's procedural requirements become a "paper tiger"-exactly what Congress did not intend.
+Calvert Cliffs' Coordinating

+Comm., Inc. v.
+U.S. Atomic Energy Comm'n, 449 F.2d 1109, 1114 (D.C.
 Cir.
 1971).

-Nothing in the statute's text authorizes agency actions to continue in force when taken in violation of NEPA.
+Nothing in the statute's text authorizes agency actions to continue in force when taken in violation of NEPA's carefully delineated procedural requirements.
 Without a textual basis in the statute for allowing actions (like the Lake Oahe easement) to remain in force pending NEPA compliance, agencies have turned to the judiciary's equitable powers to avoid vacatur.
-Under the framework for vacatur established by the D.C.
-Circuit, "[t]he decision whether to vacate depends on the seriousness of the order's deficiencies (and thus the extent of doubt whether the agency chose correctly) and the disruptive consequences of an interim change that may itself be changed."
+Under this Court's framework for vacatur, "[t]he decision whether to vacate depends on the seriousness of the order's deficiencies (and thus the extent of doubt whether the agency chose correctly) and the disruptive consequences of an interim change that may itself be changed."
 Allied-Signal v.
 NRC, 988 F.2d 146, 151 (D.C.
 Cir.
 1993) (internal quotations omitted).
 Vacatur is the default remedy in cases where the plaintiffs have demonstrated an APA violation and the burden is on the defendants to "prove that vacatur is not necessary."
 Nat'l Parks Conservation Ass'n v.
-Semonite, 422 F. Supp.
-3d 92, 99 (D.D.C.
+Semonite, 422 F.Supp.3d 92, 99 (D.D.C.
 2019).
-When analyzing the appropriateness of this remedy, this Court has ruled that the Allied Signal factors are not dispositive and that vacatur is appropriate based on a court's assessment of the "overall equities and practicality of the alternatives."
-Id. at 99; see Wood v.
+When analyzing the appropriateness of vacatur, this Court has ruled that the Allied Signal factors are not dispositive and that vacatur is appropriate based on a court's assessment of the "overall equities and practicality of the alternatives."
+Id.; see Wood v.
 Burwell, 837 F.3d 969, 976 (9th Cir.
 2016) (noting that remand without vacatur is remedy that should be "used sparingly.").
 Forgiving NEPA violations by remanding uninformed agency decisions without vacatur (or the functional equivalent) means "there will be nothing left to the protections that Congress intended [NEPA] to provide."
-Oglala Sioux Tribe, 896 F.3d at 534.
-If the judiciary is going to strip the statute of these protections on equitable grounds, it should do so only in the rarest circumstances, which are not present here.
+Oglala Sioux, 896 F.3d at 534.
+If the judiciary is going to strip NEPA of these protections on equitable grounds, it should do so only in the rarest circumstances, which are not present here.

-A. Leaving the Lake Oahe easement in place will encourage the Corps (and other agencies) to act first and comply with NEPA later.
+A. Leaving the Lake Oahe easement in place will encourage the Corps and other agencies to act first and comply with NEPA later (if at all).